RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

 ##### Galois Field

 aka finite field.
 It's a field that contains a finite number of elements.
+A field of order n would contain the numbers {0, 1, 2, ..., n - 1}

 ##### Matrix Multipication With Vector